Skip to main content

 What is the property of a mineral splitting evenly along a flat surface?

-?
-Cleavage is the property of splitting evenly along flat surfaces.
+Cleavage is the property that lets a mineral split evenly along flat surfaces.

-How a mineral breaks apart in an irregular way?
+How does a mineral break apart in an irregular way?

 Why does each mineral have different properties?